-injury, for the purposes of clause 26-Accident pay, has the same meaning as that contained in the applicable workers' compensation legislation covering the employer in respect of a claim made by the employee leading hand means an employee who is required to supervise or direct or be in charge of another employee or other employees on-hire means the on-hire of an employee by their employer to a client, where such employee works under the general guidance and instruction of the client or a representative of the client ordinary hourly rate means the hourly rate for an employee's classification specified in clause 19.1(a) plus the industry allowance.
-Where an employee is entitled to an additional all purpose allowance, this allowance forms part of that employee's ordinary hourly rate.
+injury, for the purposes of clause 27-Accident pay, has the same meaning as that contained in the applicable workers' compensation legislation covering the employer in respect of a claim made by the employee.

+leading hand means an employee who is required to supervise or direct or be in charge of another employee or other employees.

-MySuper product has the meaning given by the Superannuation Industry (Supervision) Act 1993 (Cth)
+MySuper product has the meaning given by the Superannuation Industry (Supervision) Act 1993 (Cth).

-NES means the National Employment Standards as contained in sections 59 to 131 of the Fair Work Act 2009 (Cth)
+NES means the National Employment Standards as contained in sections 59 to 131 of the Fair Work Act 2009 (Cth).